-Senior Vice President (Health Board), Global Listening Centre.
+Senior Vice President (LISTENING IN SCIENCE), Global Listening Centre.

 Helen Meldrum, educator and consultant is an Associate Professor of Psychology in the Program in Health Sciences and Industry-Department of Natural and Applied Sciences at Bentley University in Waltham Massachusetts.
 Prior to coming to Bentley, she was an Associate Professor of Communication and Psychology at Massachusetts College of Pharmacy and Health Sciences.
 Dr. Meldrum has taught in graduate programs at Babson College, Northeastern University and the University of Rhode Island.
 Areas of expertise include; interpersonal and group dynamics, medication adherence, customer service, psychology of adulthood, dealing with difficult people, mental health services, talking about treatment plans, communicating sensitive issues, self-advocacy skills for patients, and conflict management.
 Helen has a particular strength in teaching “teaching skills” having facilitated many train-the-trainer programs in the U.S., Canada, Europe and Israel.